 Daughter Betty Darby married (?)
 Contesti.

-Daughter Rhoda Darby married Ralph V. Kinkead Sr. Ralph is a retired teacher for the Greensburg Salem School District, and she is a retired paraprofessional for the Westmoreland Intermediate Unit 7 in Greensburg, Westmoreland County, PA.
+Daughter Rhoda Darby married Ralph V. Kinkead Sr. Ralph was a teacher for the Greensburg Salem School District, and she a paraprofessional for the Westmoreland Intermediate Unit 7 in Greensburg, Westmoreland County, PA.
 They celebrated their 50th wedding anniversary in 2002.

 Daughter Audrey Darby wedded (?)
 Masters.